-24. Further, counterfeiters such as Defendants typically operate multiple credit card merchant accounts and PayPal accounts behind layers of payment gateways so that they can continue operation in spite of Swarovski's enforcement efforts.
-On information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their PayPal accounts or other financial accounts to off-shore bank accounts outside the jurisdiction of this Court.
-Indeed, analysis of PayPal transaction logs from previous similar cases indicates that off-shore counterfeiters regularly move funds from U.S.-based PayPal accounts to China-based bank accounts outside the jurisdiction of this Court.
+27. Counterfeitors such as Defendants typically operate under multiple seller aliases and payment accounts so that they can continue operation in spite of Swarovski's enforcement efforts.
+On information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their financial accounts to off-shore accounts outside the jurisdiction of this Court to avoid payment of any monetary judgment awarded to Swarovski.
+Indeed, analysis of financial account transaction logs from previous similar cases indicates that off-shore counterfeiters regularly move funds from U.S.-based financial accounts to off-shore accounts outside the jurisdiction of this Court.

+28. On information and belief, Defendants are an interrelated group of counterfeiters working in active concert to knowingly and willfully manufacture, import, distribute, offer for sale, and sell Counterfeit Swarovski Products in the same transaction, occurrence, or series of transactions or occurrences.
+Defendants, without any authorization or license from Swarovski, have jointly and severally, knowingly and willfully used and continue to use the SWAROVSKI

-25. Defendants, without any authorization or license from Swarovski, have knowingly and willfully used and continue to use the SWAROVSKI Trademarks in connection with the advertisement, distribution, offering for sale, and sale of Counterfeit Swarovski Products into the United States and Illinois over the Internet.
-Each Defendant Internet Store offers shipping to the United States, including Illinois, and, on information and belief, each Defendant has sold Counterfeit Swarovski Products into the United States, including Illinois.
+Trademarks in connection with the advertisement, distribution, offering for sale, and sale of Counterfeit Swarovski Products into the United States and Illinois over the Internet.

-26. Defendants' use of the SWAROVSKI Trademarks in connection with the advertising, distribution, offering for sale, and sale of Counterfeit Swarovski Products, including the sale of Counterfeit Swarovski Products into the United States, including Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Swarovski.
+29. Defendants' unauthorized use of the SWAROVSKI Trademarks in connection with the advertising, distribution, offering for sale, and sale of Counterfeit Swarovski Products, including the sale of Counterfeit Swarovski Products into the United States, including Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Swarovski.